ScareTrow/grpc-authorization/readme.md

 * Sync.Map was chosen to store the data because it is thread-safe

-* Since sync.Map does not provide a way to get the number of records, MemoryRepository.GetAll creates an empty slice and on each iteration it expands it if necessary (append).
-This has a negative impact on performance.
+* Since sync.Map does not provide a way to get the number of records, MemoryRepository.GetAll creates an empty slice and on each iteration it expands it if necessary (append). this has a negative impact on performance.
-You could count the number of records in a separate variable, but why?
+We probably could count the number of records in a separate var, but why? :D
 * Since you have to log in to create a user, as an administrator, it was decided to create the first administrator at application startup using values from environment variables.